Get all the latest data for Greece

 How much are property prices expected to increase in Greece in 2026?

-As of early 2026, property prices in Greece are expected to increase by approximately 4% to 7% over the calendar year, with a midpoint estimate of around 5.5% nationwide.
+As of 2026, residential property prices in Greece are expected to increase by about 4.5% to 6.5% over the full year on a final-price basis.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Greece.